ros-infrastructure/ros_buildfarm/doc/basic_configuration.rst

 repository or create a repository containing the same configuration files.

 **Important:**
-Since ``ros_buildfarm_config`` files need to be accessed from within docker images, you **can not** use a local file system path (``file://``) to reference them.
+Since ``ros_buildfarm_config`` files need to be accessed from within Docker images, you **can not** use a local file system path (``file://``) to reference them.
-The configuration files must be accessible via http.
+The configuration files must be accessible via HTTP.

 Then you must update the configuration files: